A personal account

 – Hygiene packs to help fight against winter diseases

 The Local Community

 It was quite hectic, but we have clear information about the local communities, which has been gathered to ensure we distribute the right number of essential items to those families who are particularly vulnerable and in need.

 The recipients of the warm blankets and food parcels showed their immense gratitude to the generosity of all Orphans in Need donors and supporters.
 They made many duas (supplications) for everyone involved for providing them with such simple things they need on a daily basis.

 In all honesty, it felt like we didn’t deserve those duas.
 We were only doing what was right for all humanity.
 Those children in need deserve more than to spend their winters shivering in a thin T-shirt.
 They deserve to be warm, to have a thick winter coat to protect them against the cold as they go about their daily education.
 Our winter charity appeal is helping so many thousands achieve this basic right.

 The orphanage is a new building that was completed a year ago.
 It was amazing to see that it had been built to a very high standard.
 Very humble brothers have maintained it incredibly well, protecting and maintaining the incredible donations that have flooded in for this project from our orphanage sponsors.

-We entered a room full of young Palestinian (nearly 70% of Jordan’s population are Palestinian refugees) and Syrian orphan girls.
-They performed on stage nasheeds (songs), majority in Arabic but also in English.
-I felt like I was in assembly back in the day in school!
-It was amazing to see the confidence and happiness they have, especially after going through such a tough childhood…
+We entered a room full of young Palestinians (nearly 70% of Jordan’s population are Palestinian refugees) and Syrian orphan girls.
+They performed on stage nasheeds (songs), the majority in Arabic but also in English.
+I felt like I was in assembly back in school!
+It was amazing to see the confidence and happiness they have, especially after going through such a tough childhood.

 As we left, it made me realise how important it is to look after orphans.
 A lot of boys started to talk to us and started to mess about, having a laugh.
 I told one of the brothers that the streets brought back memories of being in Gaza.
 It was so similar, it was surreal.